kedro-org/kedro/docs/source/kedro_project_setup/dependencies.md

 The `requirements.txt` file contains "source" requirements, while `requirements.lock` contains the compiled version of those and requires no manual updates.
 ```

-To further update the project requirements, modify the `requirements.txt` file (not `requirements.lock`) and re-run the `pip-compile` command above.
+To further update the project requirements, update the `requirements.txt` file (not `requirements.lock`) and re-run the `pip-compile` command above.